JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 - Data is stored in a schema-less JSON docmuents -> You do not need to define fieds and types before your insert data
 - Near-real-time since it's a cluster.
 An update or an insert must be propagated througout the cluster
-- Java - cross paltform
+- Written in Java -> cross platform

 We communicate with ES via its REST API (curl)